How Do Traders Use the Pivot Points Indicator?

 Trading Conditions

-If a reversal is confirmed, you can enter a trade in its direction (1).
-The next level will become a take-profit target (2), which can be trailed to the next level (3) if the market conditions signal a continuation of a price move.
-A stop-loss level can be placed below a swing low, or above a swing high, depending on the direction of the trade.
+If a reversal is confirmed, traders consider entering a trade in its direction.
+The next level may be a take-profit target, which might be trailed to the next level if the market conditions signal a continuation of a price move.
+A stop-loss level is typically placed below a swing low or above a swing high, depending on the trade direction.

 Limitations

 The image below frames a narrative showing how news can result in pivot levels not being respected.
-The Non-Farm Payrolls (NFP) news event drove USDJPY prices higher without hesitation, completely ignoring R1, where no resistance was exhibited.
+The nonfarm payrolls (NFP) news event drove the USD/JPY pair higher without hesitation, completely ignoring resistance levels.

 Final Thoughts